 It was at this time that a neighbor insisted I try out to be a volunteer firefighter - I found something that I enjoyed, was rewarding and supported the community.

 We subsequently relocated the PNW, where again I focused on remodeling our new home, caroling dogs and supporting my wife’s effort in her profession.
 Then one day my wife comes home, having met one of the CFD chiefs at the time, saying that volunteer recruitment for CFD was happening in a few days and I should go and try out the physical requirements tests - having just recovered from extensive knee surgery and not having trained for the exertion of the test, I thought it was a stretch, but I passed both the test and interviews and soon became a Community Volunteer Firefighter/EMT for CFD, predominately doing my shifts at the CRFPD Fire Station just north of the City (very close to where we live).

 However, you can only fight time for so long and approaching 60 I considered it prudent to retire from Firefighting and leave it to younger bodies.
 But my desire to be involved and give back to the community is still here, so I started to attend CRFPD Board meeting and see what assistance I could be to the District.
-I found the role and responsibilities of the Board engaging and when a seat became free I run for it and was privileged to be voted on as a Board member.
-I’m the newest Board member, still learning my way but have taken up the role of Treasurer for the CRFPD.
+I found the role and responsibilities of the Board engaging and when a seat became free I run for it and was privileged to be voted on as a Board member in mid 2021.
+My term is for 4 years.